pradeepofficial1/Hacking/README.md

 # Hacking
-Hacking is a process of gaining unauthorised access to anyone system.
+Hacking is a process of gaining unauthorised access to anyone system or pc.

-#Types of hacker
+# Types of hacker
-Whit hat Hacker
+White hat Hacker
-Blac hat Hacker
+BlacF hat Hacker
-Greyhat hacker
+Greyhat Hacker